 Physical Properties of Zinc Carbonate – ZnCO3

 |Solubility||Insoluble in water, soluble in dilute acids and alkalis.|

 Chemical Properties of Zinc Carbonate – ZnCO3

-- Zinc carbonate reacts with acids like hydrochloric acid forms zinc chloride and release carbon dioxide.
+- Zinc carbonate reacts with acids like hydrochloric acid to form zinc chloride and releases carbon dioxide.

 ZnCO3 + 2HCl → ZnCl2 + CO2 + H2O

 - Zinc carbonate undergoes decomposition forming zinc oxide and carbon dioxide.
-The chemical reactions is as below.
+The chemical reaction is as below.

 Uses of Zinc Carbonate – ZnCO3